 Important: This discount only applies to the energy charge on your bill.

-The other part of your bill, including Transmission and Distribution (TDU) base and energy charges, are not discounted with the plan.
+The plan does not discount the other part of your bill, including Transmission and Distribution (TDU) base and energy charges.

 How much does Reliant Truly Free Weekends cost?

 At the time of writing, Reliant listed Truly Free Weekends at 26.1 cents per kWh at 1000 kWh monthly usage in the Oncor service area, which includes the Dallas-Fort Worth metroplex.